 The incentive fee may be reduced because of a covenant which exists in our line of credit agreement which limits distributions to our stockholders to 95% of FFO.
-In order to comply with this covenant, our board of directors accepted our Adviser's offer to unconditionally, irrevocably and voluntarily waive on a quarterly basis a portion of the incentive fee for both the three and six months ended June 30, 2010 and 2009, respectively, which allowed us to maintain the current level of distributions to our stockholders.
+In order to comply with this covenant, our board of directors accepted our Adviser's offer to unconditionally, irrevocably and voluntarily waive on a quarterly basis a portion of the incentive fee for the nine months ended September 30, 2010 and for the three and nine months ended September 30, 2009, respectively, which allowed us to maintain the current level of distributions to our stockholders.
 These waived fees may not be recouped by our Adviser in the future.
+There was no waiver to the incentive fee for the three months ended September 30, 2010.
 Our Adviser has indicated that it intends to continue to waive all or a portion of the incentive fee in order to support the current level of distributions to our stockholders; however, our Adviser is not required to issue any such waiver, either in whole or in part.